KationCoursera/04_ExploratoryDataAnalysis/README.md

 ## Course Project 1 - Plotting assignment 1 for Exploratory Data Analysis
 Project files can be found in folder CourseProject1

+## Course Project 2 - Plotting assignment 2 for Exploratory Data Analysis
+Project files can be found in folder CourseProject2